Marian-CA/Indecisive-/README.md

 ---

-## **Problem It Solves**

-In today’s fast-paced world, people often experience **decision fatigue**—a mental state where making even simple decisions becomes difficult.
-This is especially common when individuals face too many choices or overthink every option.

-The **Flip a Coin App** provides a playful yet practical solution to relieve that mental strain.
-When users are unsure about a decision—whether it’s choosing a restaurant, an activity, or any two competing options—this app helps them **let chance decide** and move forward without hesitation.

----

 ## **How It Works**

 - **Press the Flip Coin button:** This triggers the app to call the **Coin Flip API**.